227 Powerful Blogging Statistics To Help Grow Your Blog in 2023

 115. Over 61% of B2B marketers schedule meetings with their content teams on a daily or weekly basis.
 (ContentMarketingInstitute)

-116. Longer blog posts is a strong contender to how successful a blog is, 83% of high-income bloggers had an average blogpost of 2,424 words.
+116. Longer blog posts are a strong contender to how successful a blog is, 83% of high-income bloggers had an average blogpost of 2,424 words.
 (GrowthBadger)

 117. Blogging ranks 3rd among content marketing strategies, after video marketing and eBooks.
 (HubSpot)